- Search The Registry

 *Susan Paul Vashon was born in Boston, Massachusetts, on this date in 1838.
 She was a Black teacher and abolitionist.

-From Boston, MA, her father Elijah W. Smith was a musical composer and cornet player, her mother, Anne Paul Smith, was a daughter of the Rev. Thomas Paul who was founder and pastor of the old Joy Street Church, Boston, where the American Anti-Slavery Society was organized.
-Vashon lost her mother at an early age and was raised by her maternal grandmother, Katherine Paul.
-At the age of sixteen, she graduated from Miss O'Mears' Seminary, Somerville, Mass., the only Black girl in her class and valedictorian.
-Her grandmother died and she went to live with her father in Pittsburgh, Pa., where she was appointed teacher in the one colored school of that city.
-At that school, Prof. George B. Vashon was principal, who she married in 1857, and had seven children.
+From Boston, MA, her father, Elijah W. Smith, was a musical composer and cornet player, her mother, Anne Paul Smith, was a daughter of the Rev. Thomas Paul, who was the founder and pastor of the old Joy Street Church, Boston, where the American Anti-Slavery Society was organized.
+Vashon lost her mother early and was raised by her maternal grandmother, Katherine Paul.
+At sixteen, she graduated from Miss O'Mears' Seminary, Somerville, Mass., the only Black girl in her class and valedictorian.
+Her grandmother died, and she went to live with her father in Pittsburgh, Pa., where she was appointed teacher in the one colored school of that city.
+At that school, Prof. George B. Vashon was the principal, who she married in 1857, and had seven children.

-Her earlier early years gave to her character a puritanical cast, and all through her life, she held close to the stable line.
-She was a mother, deeply so, and directed the lives of her children with the personal guidance and watchful care of tender love and wise caution.
-She blended domestic excellence with an active interest in all movements for the moral and social uplift of her people.
-The home, the church, and the community were the workshops in which she created.
-The mother's club to guide young girls, the Book Lovers' club to develop literary taste, the Women's Federation to accomplish higher womanhood and the church were the fields in which she led and molded thought and proved herself to be one of the most useful and cultured women of her day.
+Her earlier early years gave her character a puritanical cast, and all through her life, she held close to the stable line.
+She was a mother, deeply so, and directed her children's lives with the personal guidance and watchful care of tender love and wise caution.
+She blended domestic excellence with an active interest in all movements for her people's moral and social uplift.
+The workshops she created were the home, the church, and the community.
+The Mother's Club to guide young girls, the Book Lovers' Club to develop literary taste, the Women's Federation to accomplish higher womanhood, and the church were the fields in which she led and molded thought and proved herself to be one of the most useful and cultured women of her day.